carlosjoserg/carlosjoserg.github.io/index.md

 There are several ways to manage versions in software.
 Or for that purpose, anything versionable.

 In one hand, there is the semantic part (AKA release system), which refers to compatibility, dependencies, API changes, and so.
 Probably the best example for that is the [Semantic Versioning](https://semver.org/) system.
-However other, even rather crazy, exist, such as the [TeX release system](http://www.texfaq.org/FAQ-TeXfuture) using the decimals of the number <p>$$\pi$$</p>.
+However other, even rather crazy, exist, such as the [TeX release system](http://www.texfaq.org/FAQ-TeXfuture) using the decimals of the number $$\pi$$.

 On the other hand, there is the diff part (AKA version control system), which refers to the changes while developing the software.
 Probably the best example is simply [`git`](https://git-scm.com/).
 However, and naturally (`git` was not always there), other exist, such as the popular [`svn`](https://subversion.apache.org/).
 Though in both cases, the concept of _branching_ exist.